The Fatal Love-Spot

 'Have you seen Diarmait, stranger, since we parted?' -

-'I've seen a girl who saw your man this night.'
+'I've seen a girl who saw your man last night.'

 'I'll give my sword and armour to the fighter